hhzl/Calendars/GeneratingCalendars/YearInMarkDown.md

 Given here are scripts in increasing complexity resulting in a script which generates the calendar for a year in Markdown notation.
 CSV notation is also possible.
 The date/time classes used here are the ones which come with the Cuis release.
 No Chalten classes are used (yet).
+The script is developed in stages from script 1 to script 7.
+If you are only interested in the result go to script 7.
+Also the dictionary with the festivals does not contain many yet.
+It is easy to extend.

 ## Useful expressions
 ````Smalltalk